inigolabs/workshops/apollo-gateway-fed-2-demo/FEDERATION_GUIDE.md

       file: ./services/inventory/schema.graphql
 ```

+### 2. Compose the Local Federated Schema

+Now with the `gateway.yaml`, you are ready to compose a federated schema as such:

+1. `cd apollo-gateway-fed-2-demo`
+1. `inigo compose ./inigo/gateway.yaml > supergraph.graphql`

+With the generated `supergraph.graphql`, you can run with a local Apollo Gateway or Apollo Router as needed.

-## Publish a Federated Schema
+## Part B: Publish a Federated Schema to the Inigo Cloud

-1. Run `inigo apply inigo/gateway.yml` to apply the composed schema for the first time
+1. Run `inigo apply inigo/gateway.yaml` to apply the composed schema for the first time
 2. Run `inigo publish apollo-gateway-fed-2-demo` to publish the composed schema the first time